AmberJ15/wta/research/notes.md

  + **Make an Appointment** — Make it simple for new clients to schedule their first appointment.
  + (**Resources?**) — Tax calculators, useful links, forms, and legal info.

-## Types of templates/layouts needed, based on content.
+## Types of templates / layouts needed, based on content

  + Home Page
  + Services